How to get the most out of your solar battery

-GEM Energy National Sales Manager David Gilles said it was important to understand how much solar energy was being produced, consumed and exported during the day before making the decision.
+Brisbane solar company GEM Energy's National Sales Manager David Gilles said it was important to understand how much solar energy was being produced, consumed and exported during the day before making the decision.

 “Always talk to a professional and have an understanding of your power usage and the times of day most power is consumed in the home," Mr Gilles said.

 “For most Australian homes, the mornings and evenings are the most common times of usage, and these are called the peak usage times.”

 Mr Gilles said installing an exceptionally large battery on a small solar system could mean there was not enough power being generated to completely charge the battery each day.